nigelp/Zentara-Code/README.md

 ## Settings

-- Approvals Mode: When and how Roo asks for permission to perform actions.
+- Approvals Mode: When and how Zentara asks for permission to perform actions.
 - Filesystem Access: Configure allowed write paths and sandboxing.
 - Network Access: Restrict or allow outbound connections as needed.
 - Model/Provider: Choose the backing model where applicable.